 Incentive Compensation.
-Consistent with the objective of linking compensation to M&T's performance for the benefit of the Company's stockholders, in determining annual cash incentive and equity awards, the committee has historically assessed the following factors, without assigning any particular weighting to any single factor:
+Consistent with the objective of linking compensation to M&T's performance for the benefit of the Company's shareholders, in determining annual cash incentive and equity awards, the Committee has historically assessed the following factors, without assigning any particular weighting to any single factor:

-- · the Company's current and past performance compared to its business plans and other qualitative and quantitative factors; - the Company's performance compared to the comparison group; - the Named Executive Officer's individual performance, as discussed below; - the Named Executive Officer's past compensation; - the period during which a Named Executive Officer has been in a key position with the Company; - with respect to equity awards, dilution and the market value of the Common Stock; - compensation information with respect to the comparison group; and - the Company's future prospects.
+- the Company's current and past performance compared to its business plans and other qualitative and quantitative factors; - the Company's performance compared to the comparison group; - the NEO's individual performance, as discussed below; - the NEO's past compensation; - the period during which a NEO has been in a key position with the Company; - with respect to equity awards, dilution and the market value of the Common Stock; - compensation information with respect to the comparison group; and - the Company's future prospects.

-For awards made in 2010 with respect to 2009 performance, the committee's ability to make any incentive compensation awards was limited by the TARP Compensation Standards.
-As a result, the factors described above were considered by the committee in determining the total compensation opportunity for each of the Named Executive Officers, including the amount of annual stock salary and awards of TARP compliant long-term restricted stock.
+For awards made in 2011 with respect to 2010 performance, the Committee's ability to make any incentive compensation awards was limited by the TARP Compensation Standards.
+As a result, the factors described above were considered by the Committee in determining the total compensation opportunity for each of the NEOs.

 Annual Cash Incentives.
-The Named Executive Officers participate in the M&T Bank Corporation Annual Executive Incentive Plan, which plan provides for discretionary grants of cash awards to the Named Executive Officers as determined by the committee.
-As discussed above, the TARP Compensation Standards prohibit the payment of these types of cash awards, except pursuant to certain preexisting employment contracts, to the NEOs and next 20 most highly compensated employees.
-Since all of the Named Executive Officers participate in the Annual Executive Incentive Plan and none of them have preexisting employment contracts, the committee could not, and did not, make any discretionary grants of cash awards to the NEOs in 2010 with respect to 2009 performance.
+The NEOs participate in the M&T Bank Corporation Annual Executive Incentive Plan, which plan provides for discretionary grants of cash awards to the NEOs as determined by the Committee.
+As discussed above, the TARP Compensation Standards prohibit the payment of these types of cash awards, except pursuant to certain commission-based plans and preexisting employment contracts, to the NEOs and next 20 most highly compensated employees.
+Since all of the NEOs participate in the Annual Executive Incentive Plan and none of them have preexisting employment contracts, the Committee could not, and did not, make any discretionary grants of cash awards to the NEOs in 2011 with respect to 2010 performance.

-Equity Based Incentives.
-Consistent with its philosophy of linking compensation to M&T's performance for the benefit of the Company's stockholders, M&T provides long-term incentive opportunities to its executive officers through discretionary grants of stock-based compensation under the 2009 Equity Incentive Compensation Plan.
-The committee determines the dollar value of equity awards to be made to the Named Executive Officers at its meeting in January of each year.
-The equity awards are then granted on the last business day of January following the meeting of the Nomination, Compensation and Governance Committee.
-In making grants of equity awards, the committee assesses the following factors over a three-year period or longer:
+Equity-Based Incentives.
+Also consistent with its philosophy of linking compensation to M&T's performance for the benefit of the Company's shareholders, M&T provides long-term incentive opportunities to its executive officers through discretionary grants of stock-based compensation under the 2009 Equity Incentive Compensation Plan.
+The Committee determines the dollar value of equity awards to be made to the NEOs at its meeting in January of each year.
+The equity awards are then granted on the last business day of January following the meeting of the Committee.
+In making grants of equity awards, the Committee assesses the following factors over a three-year period or longer:

-- The recommendations of management, with input from Human Resources, on the total size of the equity award pool to be allocated to all participating employees; - The amount of the equity award pool for prior years; - The performance of M&T relative to prior years; and - The performance of M&T relative to its business plan and the comparison group.
+- The performance of M&T relative to prior years; and - The performance of M&T for the immediately preceding year relative to its business plan and the comparison group.

 Stock Options.
-Management and the committee have historically believed that stock options are an effective long-term incentive because the holder can profit only if the value of M&T Common Stock increases.
+Management and the Committee have historically believed that stock options are an effective long-term incentive because the holder can profit only if the value of M&T Common Stock increases.
 In addition, the Company has utilized incentive stock options that comply with Section 422 of the Internal Revenue Code of 1986, as amended (the "Internal Revenue Code"), to the maximum extent permitted.
-In making such awards in the past, the committee concluded that the potential tax advantages available to the NEOs with incentive stock options increases the likelihood that a Named Executive Officer will hold the stock received upon exercise of a stock option.
+In making such awards in the past, the Committee concluded that the potential tax advantages available to the NEOs with incentive stock options increases the likelihood that a NEO will hold the stock received upon exercise of a stock option.
 Typically, stock options vest over a four-year period, with 10% vesting one year after the date of grant, an additional 20% vesting two years after the date of grant, an additional 30% vesting three years after the date of grant and the remaining 40% vesting four years after the date of grant.